 My business exploded in late July and early August of 2016.
 I’d been in business for about a year at that point, and my business had been growing in fits and starts during that time.
 But, all of the sudden, it just outright burst through the ceiling that had seemingly been on it.
 That growth continued – it’s still growing – and for a long time, I struggled to keep up with everything by myself.
 A few times I received the advice that I should hire a subcontractor, but I knew I just wasn’t there yet, at least financially.

-In my most recent blog post, I wrote about celebrating your successes.
+In another blog post, I wrote about celebrating your successes.
 I think that finally being able to hire a subcontractor is a success of mine, and I thought it might be helpful to other virtual assistants and social media managers if I wrote about how I knew it was time to hire a subcontractor.
 As with anything in business, it wasn’t something that was clear-cut with a sparkling moment of clarity that yes, now is the time!
 But, I did finally realize that it had to happen.

 Here were the three main catalysts for this decision: